 The 2014 Presbyterian Mission Yearbook

-How often have you wondered, where are the young adults in the PC(USA)?
-Wonder no longer.
-The 2014 Presbyterian Mission Yearbook for Prayer & Study is devoted to the theme of young adults in the church.
+The 2014 Presbyterian Mission Yearbook for Prayer & Study is devoted to the theme of young adults and the church.
 Its stories, many told by young adults, lift up how Presbyterians of all ages are engaging and joining with Presbyterian young adults in reforming the church for Christ’s mission.

 The Mission Yearbook inspires thousands of Presbyterians as they uphold the mission of the Presbyterian Church (U.S.A.) in intercessory prayer each day.
 Join them!
-Become a partner in mission and celebrate what God is doing among young adults!
+Become a partner in mission and celebrate what God is doing!

 Get readings by email